e271828e/Flight.jl/docs/notes/design/trim_environment_walkthrough.md

-With that in hand, [§14.1][s14-1]'s first escape stretches to cover the case: the condition constructs the sweep's exact handle from the same values its `baseline` writes into the environment component's slots, and calls the same query function the consuming component calls.
+With that in hand, [§14.1][s14-1]'s first escape stretches to cover the case: the condition constructs the sweep's exact handle from the same values its `baseline` writes into the environment component's root inputs, and calls the same query function the consuming component calls.
 One implementation of the field math, evaluated one level up.
 No pre-sweep, no new mechanism.